Modern Views of Machine Learning for Precision Psychiatry: Discussion and Conclusion

 At the practical level, many challenges remain in effective applications of ML in mental health.

-\textbf{Sample size.} Datasets used in ML applications often have very small sample sizes, especially by the standard of other speech/image/video applications.
-Neuroimaging data collection from mental health patients is limited to one-shot examples, which makes the data highly noisy in addition to the intrinsic heterogeneity or disease comorbidity.
-Recent developments in foundation models and their applications to mental health domain can help overcome this challenge to some degree--for example, by sharing pretrained language models \cite{ji2021mentalbert}.
+\textbf{Sample size.} Datasets used in many ML applications have very small sample sizes, especially by the standard of other speech/image/video applications.
+Neuroimaging data collection from mental health patients is limited to one-shot examples, which brings in high signal variability in addition to the intrinsic heterogeneity or disease comorbidity.
+Recent developments in foundation models and their applications to mental health domain can help overcome this challenge to some degree--for example, by sharing pretrained language models \citep{ji2021mentalbert}.
 However, further caution is needed to ensure appropriate validation methods on the problem-specific data.
 For example, studies which do not hold out all data from specific patients for validation can lead to incorrect conclusions.

 \textbf{Data quality.} There is a lack of standardization in data acquisition and uneven data quality, bringing up the issues of rigor and reproducibility.
 For example, in many studies using social media data, mental disorders self-identified by users are used as labels in the absence of clinical labels.
 This can lead to a post containing: “I am depressed”, being labeled as a positive class for depression regardless of the underlying clinical symptoms.
 Terms such as “depressed” or “anxious” have colloquial uses which can differ from clinical usage, leading to a highly noisy dataset.
-Furthermore, such studies also make it very challenging to generate data for a healthy control class since a lack of mention about a disorder does not rule out its presence.
+Furthermore, such studies also make it very difficult to generate data for a healthy control class since a lack of mention about a disorder does not rule out its presence.
 Because of these reasons, the interpretation of many results reported today should be cautioned.